Guru5290/Mobile_ML_Robot/README.md

 ---

 # Misc.
 - the lidar sometimes acts up when attempting to launch.
 If it fails to launch even after mutliple retries, (1) try **unplug and replug** connections, i.e., usb connection on pi, usb on lidar, the lidar daughter board cables, other daughter board cable motor side and laser side, you get the idea (2) try using a different type-c cable, or different power supply altogether for the raspberry pi.
+This was an issue in 2024 but not 2025.
 - you can save changes to comp.rviz (or the default rviz config) when you hit Ctrl+S so that you don't have to make the same changes when relaunching rviz
 - for simulations, slow computers may produce unrealistic navigation behaviours, like aborting too soon.
 Gazebo is a resource hog.
 So try to launch launch_sim in one pc then everything else in another pc configured in the same way, connected in the same network
 - use float where float is used in yaml files, otherwise stuff may fail to launch
-- sometimes things don't work very well, relaunch and reboot are a must
+- sometimes things don't work very well, relaunch and reboot are a must for both Pi and PC
 - rplidar.launch.py sometimes takes a few tries to get working, also try disconnecting arduino then launch lidar first
-- use `export ROS_DOMAIN_ID=some-number-that-is-not-the-default-0` per terminal or in bashrc to avoid communicating with other people's ROS environments
+- use `export ROS_DOMAIN_ID=some-number-that-is-not-the-default-0` per terminal or in bashrc to avoid communicating with other people's ROS environments.
+Do this for both your PC and PI
 - cyclonedds is recommended over fastrtps because ["it doesn't work well with nav2"](https://roboticsbackend.com/ros2-nav2-tutorial/).
 Install using `sudo apt install ros-humble-rmw-cyclonedds-cpp` and then per terminal or in bashrc `export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp`
 - Raspberry running ubuntu 22.04 sometimes takes a long time to boot.
 Using `systemd-analyze blame`, it seems to be caused by `systemd-networkd-wait-online.service`.
 A workaround is turning `optional` to `false` in `/etc/netplan/50-cloud-init.yaml`.
 A better fix should be identified.